 To take advantage of new features, enhancements, and bug fixes that come with new releases of Coveo for Sitecore, you’ll need to eventually upgrade it.
 This page describes the leading practices that you should consider when upgrading and going live with your deployment.

 Best Practice #1: Carefully Read and Follow the Instructions of the Upgrade Procedure

 Each release of Coveo for Sitecore has a procedure describing the specific steps necessary to upgrade from the previous release.

-If the release you need to upgrade to is not strictly consecutive with the one you have already installed, then follow the steps of every upgrade procedure between those releases.
-For example, if you are planning to upgrade from the April 2016 release to the July 2016 release, make sure to execute all these procedures in this order:
+If the release you need to upgrade to isn’t strictly consecutive with the one you have already installed, then follow the steps of every upgrade procedure between those releases.
+For example, if you’re planning to upgrade from the April 2016 release to the July 2016 release, make sure to execute all these procedures in this order:

 - Upgrade from April 2016 to June 2016

 - Upgrade from June 2016 to July 2016